-Three Months Ended

-June 30, 2018 July 1, 2017

-Balance at the beginning of the period \$ 3,515 \$ 7,636
+Three Mor Ended Nine Months Ended December 29, 2018 ecember 30, 2017 December 29, 2018 December 30, 2017 Balance at the beginning of the period \$ 1,834 \$ 5,709 \$ 3,515 \$ 7,636 Accretion (764) (820) (2,341) (2,536) Adjustment to cash flows (2) (110) (106) (321) Balance at the end of the period \$ 1,068 \$ 4,779 \$ 1,068 \$ 4,779

-Accretion (803) (871)

-Adjustment to cash flows (15) (99)

-Balance at the end of the period \$ 2,697 \$ 6,666

-Prior to the Company's acquisition of Palm Harbor and CountryPlace, CountryPlace completed its initial securitization (2005-1), which was structured as a securitized borrowing.
-At the balance sheet dates of June 30, 2018 and March 31, 2018, only Class A-4, originally totaling \$27.4 million with a coupon rate of 5.20%, remained outstanding, with a call date in January 2019.
-Additionally, CountryPlace completed its second securitized borrowing (2007-1), of which only Class A-4 originally totaling \$25.1 million with a coupon rate of 5.846% remained outstanding at June 30, 2018 and March 31, 2018, with a call date in July 2019.
-It is anticipated that the Company will purchase or refinance these outstanding facilities at or prior to their call dates.
+Prior to the Acquisition Date, CountryPlace completed its initial securitization (2005-1), which was structured as a securitized borrowing.
+At the balance sheet dates of December 29, 2018 and March 31, 2018, only Class A-4, originally totaling \$27.4 million with a coupon rate of 5.20%, remained outstanding, with a call date in January 2019.
+On January 15, 2019, the Company exercised its right to repurchase the 2005-1 securitized loan portfolio for \$19.4 million in cash, which includes \$210,000 in interest and fees.
+Additionally, CountryPlace completed its second securitized borrowing (2007-1), of which only Class A-4 originally totaling \$25.1 million with a coupon rate of 5.846% remained outstanding at December 29, 2018 and March 31, 2018, with a call date in July 2019.
+It is anticipated that the Company will repurchase or refinance this outstanding facility at or prior to the call date.

 CountryPlace's securitized debt is subject to provisions that require certain levels of overcollateralization.
 Overcollateralization is equal to CountryPlace's equity in the bonds.
 Failure to satisfy these provisions could cause cash, which would normally be distributed to CountryPlace, to be used for repayment of the principal of the related Class A bonds until the required overcollateralization level is reached.
 During periods when the overcollateralization is below the specified level, cash collections from the securitized loans in excess of servicing fees payable to CountryPlace and amounts owed to the Class A bondholders, trustee and surety, are applied to reduce the Class A debt until such time overcollateralization reaches the specified level.
 Therefore, failure to meet the overcollateralization requirement could adversely affect the timing of cash flows received by CountryPlace.
 However, principal payments of the securitized debt, including accelerated amounts, is payable only from cash collections from the securitized loans and no additional sources of repayment are required or permitted.
-As of June 30, 2018, the 2005-1 and 2007-1 securitized portfolios were within the required overcollateralization level.
+As of December 29, 2018, the 2005-1 and 2007-1 securitized portfolios were within the required overcollateralization level.

 The Company has entered into secured credit facilities with independent third party banks with draw periods from one to fifteen months and maturity dates of ten years after the expiration of the draw periods.
 The proceeds are used by the Company to originate and hold consumer home-only loans secured by manufactured homes, which are pledged as collateral to the facilities.
 Upon completion of the draw down period, the facilities are converted into an amortizing loan based on a 20 or 25 year amortization period with a balloon payment due upon maturity.
 The maximum advance for loans under this program is 80% of the outstanding collateral principal balance, with the Company providing the remaining funds.
-As of June 30, 2018, the outstanding balance of the converted loans was \$11.6 million at a weighted average interest rate of 4.9%, with \$5.0 million available to draw.
-Amounts drawn will bear interest at 5.15%.
+As of December 29, 2018, the outstanding balance of the converted loans was \$11.4 million at a weighted average interest rate of 4.9%, with \$5.0 million available to draw.
+Upon draw, amounts will bear interest at 5.15%.
 Once converted, the initial annual interest rate of 5.15% will adjust every 5 years beginning in 2024 to Prime plus 0.40%.
 The per annum interest rate will never be less than 5.00% or greater than 6.00%.